Nigel Gebodh

 Code

-#Display the user query and model responsedisplay_chat_bubble(user_query, sender="user")display_chat_bubble(model_response, sender="model")
+#Display the user query and model response

 Chat Bubble

-User Query
+👤User Query

+Task: Classify the following medical cases into the correct category.
 Choose the most appropriate category from the list provided: Infection, Heat Stroke, Drug Reaction

 Text: Patient presents with a fever of 102.5 degrees Fahrenheit, accompanied by severe chills, body aches, and a persistent headache.
 The patient reports feeling disoriented and has a flushed face.

-Reasoning: The patient's symptoms, including fever, chills, body aches, and headache, are typical of an infection.
+Category: Infection Confidence: High Reasoning: The patient's symptoms, including fever, chills, body aches, and headache, are typical of an infection.
 The disorientation and flushed face could also be indicative of an underlying infection, rather than heat stroke or a drug reaction.

 ● Example 2